mclancy96/validations-with-form_tag-rails/README.md

 Notice that some whitespace has been added for "breathing room" and increased readability.
 Additionally, indentation has been very carefully maintained.

-It's already starting to feel pretty unwieldy to manually manage all of this conditional display logic, but, without an understanding of the dirty details, we can't even begin to use more powerful tools like `form_for` correctly.
+As you can see, manually managing all of this conditional display logic can become unwieldy as forms grow more complex.
+Understanding these details is important, but Rails provides more advanced helpers to make working with forms easier and less error-prone.

+Historically, `form_for` was the go-to helper for model-based forms, while `form_tag` was used for simpler, non-model forms.
+However, in modern Rails, `form_with` is the recommended and most flexible approach for both scenarios. `form_with` combines the best features of both previous helpers and is designed to be the standard going forward.

+**Key takeaways:**
+- `form_tag` is useful for learning and for simple, non-model forms.
+- `form_for` is still seen in legacy code and is helpful for model-based forms, but is no longer the preferred choice.
+- `form_with` is the modern, recommended helper for all new Rails applications.

+In this lesson, you learned the fundamentals of form handling and validation feedback using `form_tag`.
+This foundation will help you better understand and appreciate the power and convenience of `form_with` as you progress in your Rails journey.

-Next, we'll dive into a lab using `form_tag` and artisanally craft our own markup.
+Next, we'll dive into a lab using `form_tag` and artisanally craft our own markup, putting these concepts into practice.